AWAKE LOVE GROUP PARTICIPATION RULES

 The leader is required to provide the contact information of their therapists to participants upon request.

 Anything said between any two or more group members at any time is part of the group and is confidential.
 I understand that everything said in group is confidential.
 I agree to keep secret the names of other members of the group and what is said in the group.
 I agree to keep secret anything which occurs between or among group members.
 I understand that there is an exception to this confidentiality which applies to the group leader.
-If the group leader believes that someone is in danger, the leader has a professional obligation to take direct action in order to keep everyone safe.
+If the group leader believes that someone is in danger, the leader has an obligation to take direct action in order to keep everyone safe.

 2. Right to Privacy (The Stop Rule)